xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/webinar_what_you_need_to_know_about_accepting_payments_online.md

 layout: article_with_sidebar
 updated_at: '2017-01-30 21:26 +0400'
 identifier: ref_cen1642b
-title: 'Webinar: What you need to know about accepting payments online'
+title: 'Webinar: What You Need to Know about Accepting Payments Online'
 order: 100
 published: true
 ---